Hengle/Nexus-Security.github.io/content/posts/2016-09-09-365scores-live-scores-sports-news-694.md

 365Scores Live Scores & Sports News 6.9.4 Subscribed APK For Android

 365Scores keeps you up to date with the latest sports news, results, teams and more ...
 Join more than 30 million other fans and enjoy live coverage 24 hours a day, 7 days a week from 10 different sports.
 Including updates to the fastest scores on earth, live stats, breaking news, in\*game news, highlights, live fixtures, tables and more.
-FIFA World Cup â¢ , NBA, NFL, UEFA Champions League, Premier League, La Liga, MLS, Serie A, Liga MX, MLB and more than 2,000 football leagues, football, tennis, basketball, rugby and other sports.
+FIFA World Cup ¢ , NBA, NFL, UEFA Champions League, Premier League, La Liga, MLS, Serie A, Liga MX, MLB and more than 2,000 football leagues, football, tennis, basketball, rugby and other sports.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download 365Scores Live Scores & Sports News 6.9.4 Subscribed APK For Android
 =============================================================================